cscott/3d-melltorp/README.md

 <img src="./imgs/IMG_20171101_024508.jpg" width=150 align="right"/>

-Again, follow the Ikea instructions to assemble the top table, but sandwich the four magnet holders (part 3) between the legs and table top, using the white Ikea spacers in the provided cutouts for alignment.
+Again, follow the Ikea instructions to assemble the top table, but sandwich the four magnet holders ([`melltorp-below.stl`]) between the legs and tabletop, using the white Ikea spacers in the provided cutouts for alignment.

 <br clear="both" />
 <img src="./imgs/IMG_20171101_024500.jpg" width=150 align="right"/>